CORE: Conflict-Oriented Reasoning for General Multimodal Manipulation Detection

 Quick Take

-The CORE framework enhances multimodal large language models (MLLMs) with conflict detection capabilities, leveraging the Conflict Attribution Corpus (CAC) for robust generalization to new manipulation types.
+The CORE framework enhances multimodal (MLLMs) with conflict detection capabilities, leveraging the Conflict Attribution Corpus (CAC) for robust generalization to new manipulation types.
 Extensive experiments show CORE outperforms existing state-of-the-art models, adapting effectively even in zero-shot scenarios.

 Key Points